KaranJaggi23/weather-prediction/README.md

-*Weather Prediction App*
+# Weather Prediction App

-🌦️ Overview
+## Overview

 This is a Machine Learning-based Weather Prediction App built using Streamlit.
 It fetches real-time weather data, predicts whether it will rain, and forecasts future temperature, humidity, and pressure trends.

-📌 Features
+## Features

-Real-time Weather Data: Fetches current weather conditions from OpenWeather API.
+ - Real-time Weather Data: Fetches current weather conditions from OpenWeather API.

-Rain Prediction: Uses a Random Forest Classifier to predict if it will rain tomorrow.
+- Rain Prediction: Uses a Random Forest Classifier to predict if it will rain tomorrow.

-Temperature, Humidity & Pressure Forecast: Uses a Random Forest Regressor for short-term future predictions.
+- Temperature, Humidity & Pressure Forecast: Uses a Random Forest Regressor for short-term future predictions.

-Beautiful UI: Interactive, gradient-based UI with weather icons.
+- Beautiful UI: Interactive, gradient-based UI with weather icons.

-🛠️ Installation & Setup
+## Installation & Setup

 1️⃣ Clone the Repository
+`git clone `
 2️⃣ Install Dependencies

 Ensure you have Python installed, then install the required dependencies: